 Force Majeure

-5.1 If Lightyear's performance is prevented in whole or in part by causes beyond Lightyear's reasonable control, including but not limited to the "Causes" identified in paragraph 5.2 below, then Lightyear shall be excused from such performance on a day-to-day basis to the extent of such prevention, and the Agent shall likewise be excused from performance of its obligations on a day-to-day basis to the extent the Agent's obligations relate to the performance so prevented.
+5.1 If Hemp Logic's performance is prevented in whole or in part by causes beyond Hemp Logic's reasonable control, including but not limited to the "Causes" identified in paragraph 5.2 below, then Hemp Logic shall be excused from such performance on a day-to-day basis to the extent of such prevention, and the Agent shall likewise be excused from performance of its obligations on a day-to-day basis to the extent the Agent's obligations relate to the performance so prevented.

 5.2 The "Causes" shall include any acts of God, acts of terrorism, fire, explosion, vandalism, cable cut, storm or other similar occurrence; any law, order, regulation, direction, action or request of the United States government or of any governmental department (including state and local governments or any government agency, commission, court, bureau, corporation or other instrumentality of any one or more of the foregoing) or of any civil or military authority; any national emergency, insurrection, riot, war, strike, lockout, work stoppage or other labor difficulty; or any supplier failure, shortage, breach or delay.

-5.3 Lightyear and the Agent shall use their best efforts to avoid, remove or terminate such Causes of nonperformance and both parties shall proceed to perform with dispatch whenever such Causes are removed or cease.
+5.3 Hemp Logic and the Agent shall use their best efforts to avoid, remove or terminate such Causes of nonperformance and both parties shall proceed to perform with dispatch whenever such Causes are removed or cease.